UdacityAndroidDevScholarship/explore-india/README.md

 6. Once your code is ready, submit a pull request from your branch to Explore India's `master` branch.
 We'll do a quick review and give you feedback.

 ## Note:
-Please refer ids.xml file to assign ids to the views that you have created in your layout.
+Please refer `ids.xml` file to assign ids to the views that you have created in your layout.
 Don't make changes to the ids.xml layout unless extremely required.
+If you are adding new ids to `ids.xml`, please add it in the appropriate layout section in `ids.xml` by following the naming convention.
 Also, take approval from mods or co-mods incase new ids has to be included or existing one has to be updated.
 Thank You.

 [0]: https://github.com/UdacityAndroidDevScholarship/explore-india/issues
 [1]: https://github.com/UdacityAndroidDevScholarship/explore-india/issues/new